Instant Pot Potatoes – A complete guide

 8. Enjoy it with the toppings of your choice.

-1. It is okay to stack them and the number of potatoes does not impact the cooking time.
+1. It is okay to stack the potatoes and the number of potatoes does not impact the cooking time.
 I would not stack it beyond 2 layers.

-3. To make mashed potatoes, it is better to chop and cook them for 10 minutes.
-Wait for 10 minutes to release pressure.
-Mush them using a potato masher.
+3. To make mashed potatoes, chop and cook them for 10 minutes.
+Wait 10 minutes to release pressure.
+Mash them using a potato masher.

 Instant Pot Baked Potatoes recipe